charanyadavkandhi/House-Price-Prediction-Python/README.md

 ---

-## 📊 Dataset Features
+## 📊 Dataset Information

-The dataset contains information related to houses, including:
+The dataset contains housing information such as:

-* Area (Square Feet)
+* House Area
 * Number of Bedrooms
 * Number of Bathrooms
 * Location
 * House Price

+These features are used to analyze and understand property pricing patterns.

 ---

-## 📈 Data Visualization
+## 📈 Results & Visualization

 ### House Price Analysis

 ![House Price Graph](screenshots/house_price_graph.png)

-**Analysis:** The graph visualizes housing price trends and helps understand the relationship between property characteristics and market value.
+**Observation:**
+The graph illustrates house price variations across different properties and helps identify pricing patterns.
+Larger properties generally tend to have higher market values.

 ---

+## 🔍 Key Insights

+* House prices increase with property size.
+* Property features significantly influence market value.
+* Data visualization makes it easier to identify trends and patterns.
+* Housing data can be used for predictive analysis and decision-making.

+---

 ## 🎯 Results

-✅ Successfully analyzed housing data.
+✅ Successfully analyzed housing price data.

-✅ Visualized property price trends.

-✅ Generated meaningful insights from housing datasets.

-✅ Demonstrated predictive analysis using Python.
+✅ Generated graphical visualizations using Matplotlib.

----

-## 🔍 Key Insights

-* House prices increase with larger property areas.
-* Location significantly influences property value.
-* Housing features such as bedrooms and bathrooms affect pricing.
-* Data visualization helps identify pricing patterns quickly.
+✅ Identified relationships between housing features and prices.

+✅ Demonstrated practical implementation of Python for data analytics.

 ---